Every thoroughbred racehorse owner wants their animal to be a champion. While that cannot be the case, there is no harm in dreaming big.

 The value of horses going through the sales ring is going up all the time.
 It’s now common in the National Hunt world for an Irish point-to-point winner to fetch €100,000 plus off the back of one racecourse outing somewhere in the Emerald Isle.

 A fascinating study exploring how much money was invested in purchasing a participate in Cheltenham’s Gold Cup race also highlights the increasing costs involved.
 First and foremost, a racehorse has to cover its sales price, livery and training fees before it can be said to turn a profit.
+If you’re interested in buying a horse, Horseclicks, a popular online platform for buying and selling horses is a great place to start your search.

 Having bought a horse, owners then need to find a handler to train it.
 Depending on where you are in the British Isles, and the person into whose care the racehorse is left, livery yard prices vary.